Digital Nomad Malaysia Guide

 Key Benefits:

-• Renewable for another 12 months (24 months total)
+• Renewable for another 12 months (24 months total maximum)

 • Multiple entry allowed (travel freely, return without hassle)